hkawash/feature-matching-example/README.md

 ## Bug

-Error check is not enough and the program may be terminated at `perspectiveTransform` in some cases.
+Error check is not enough and the program may be terminated at for example `perspectiveTransform` in some cases.